Tiffany Weimer: Club

 In 2007, Weimer joined the SoccerPlus Connecticut Reds of the Women's Premier Soccer League.
 In the 2007 season, the Connecticut Reds finished third in the league.
 Weimer was also named WPSL East Player of the Year of 2007.
 Weimer contributed her expertise and degree in journalism from Pennsylvania State University and wrote a blog for that team, "Tiff's Journal."

 In the summer of 2008, Weimer joined up with Finnish Naisten Liiga team Åland United.
 Weimer then traveled to Santos, Brazil to play for Santos FC.

 On January 16, 2009, Tiffany Weimer was selected as a third round draft pick (17th overall) to play for the FC Gold Pride, a team based in the San Francisco area.
 In her first appearance with the club, she assisted on the first goal in club history, a cross to teammate Eriko Arakawa for a header.
 On August 9, 2009, FC Gold Pride wrapped up their inaugural season.
 Tiffany Weimer tallied a team-high three assists and also added one goal to her professional account.

 On September 30, 2009, FC Gold Pride waived the 2010 rights to Weimer and on October 8, it was announced that Weimer had agreed to terms with the Boston Breakers for the 2010 season.
 On July 28, 2010, Weimer mutually terminated her 2010 contract with the Boston Breakers and announced her plans to travel abroad and play for AIK of Allsvenskan in Sweden.

 On March 9, 2011, Vancouver Whitecaps FC, a W-League club based out of Vancouver, British Columbia, Canada announced that they had signed Weimer to play for the 2011 season.
 Weimer will also become Whitecaps FC Women's Ambassador.

 Weimer spent two seasons playing for Fortuna Hjørring in Denmark.
 In 2013, she joined the Portland Thorns where she spent half of the 2013 season.
 Weimer was traded to the Washington Spirit for the 2014 season.
 Unfortunately she tore her ACL in preseason and has been working to come back for the field.
 She missed the 2015 season due to complications from her ACL injury.

 When the Boston Breakers ceased operations prior to the 2018 season, Weimer was a part of the dispersal draft on January 30, 2018.
 She was picked up by her former team, Washington Spirit, in the third round.

 On February 13, 2018 Weimer was traded to the Houston Dash for the fourth-round pick in the 2019 NWSL Draft.
 She ended up being released by the team before the season.

+Coaching

+Weimer joined the Yale University coaching staff as a full-time member in March 2022.
+In the beginning of her tenure with Yale, Weimer served as an operations director and a volunteer coach for the Bulldogs.